Group Management Board

 Financial System Vulnerabilities Committee

 The Financial System Vulnerabilities Committee (FSVC) has non-executive responsibility for governance, oversight and policy guidance over HSBC's framework of controls and procedures designed to identify areas where HSBC and the financial system more broadly may become exposed to financial crime or system abuse.
 The FSVC will oversee matters relating to anti-money laundering, sanctions, terrorist financing and proliferation financing, including the establishment, implementation, maintenance and review of adequate policies and procedures sufficient to ensure the continuing obligations to regulatory and law enforcement agencies are met.
-The members of the FSVC are R A Fairhead (Chairman), J B Comey, Sir Simon Robertson, all of whom are non-executive Directors, and N Fishwick, D Hartnett, W Hughes, L H Schrank and J C Zarate, all of whom are co-opted non-director members.
+The members of the FSVC are R A Fairhead (Chairman), Sir Jonathan Evans, Sir Simon Robertson, all of whom are non-executive Directors, and N Fishwick, D Hartnett, W Hughes, L H Schrank and J C Zarate, all of whom are co-opted non-director members.